hirah-ma/GoogleSheets-Automated-Using-Flask/README.md

 - **API Requests**: The application sends the data to the Nutritionix API for calorie calculation.
 - **Data Storage**: The calorie data is then sent to Google Sheets using the Sheety API for tracking and analysis.

-## Contributing

-Feel free to contribute to this project by submitting pull requests or opening issues.
-Your feedback and improvements are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.